 The Heimish All Clean White Clay Foam claims to remove impurities from the skin and pores for a refreshing sensation.

-This is not a standard foam cleanser in that one of its key actives is Amazon white clay (kaolin), more commonly found in a face mask due to its texture and purification properties.
-The other featured ingredients in the formula include hyaluronic acid, coconut oil and citrus herb oils.
+This is not a standard foam cleanser in that one of its key actives is Amazon White Clay (kaolin), more commonly found in a face mask due to its texture and purification properties.
+The other featured ingredients in the formula include Hyaluronic Acid, Coconut Oil and Citrus Oils.

 Kaolin is the most gentle of facial clays making it suitable for all skin types.
 It displays excellent absorption, allowing it to pull impurities out from the skin surface.
 As such, it helps to gently exfoliate dead skin cells and clear pores of sebum, dirt, oil and surface debris for a clean, shine free outcome.
 Kaolin displays disinfectant properties, increasing circulation to the application area to stimulate healing.
 There is more Bentonite clay than kaolin clay in the formulation.
 Both display comparable absorbency and purification properties.

 Coconut oil is included for its hydration and conditioning abilities.
 It’s rich in fatty (Capric, Lauric and Caprylic) acids and displays antibacterial and anti-inflammatory properties which help to replenish the skin to keep it healthy.
 Antioxidant content (Vitamin E) assists the skin’s anti-pollution defense and thus helps to keep fine lines and wrinkles at bay.
 Finally, saturated fats provide its emollient properties which moisturise and also prevent water loss by helping to restore the lipid barrier.
 As like attracts like, in a cleansing capacity, coconut oil dissolves the pore clogging, hardened combination of oils and impurities for a satisfying clean.